AHRQ-CDS/AHRQ-CEDAR-API/example/csharp-client/README.md

 # CEDAR C# Client Example
-This project contains a basic .NET console application that demonstrates usage of the [CEDAR API](https://cedar.ahrqdev.org/) as well as interoperability supported by the [FHIR standard](https://www.hl7.org/fhir/).
+This is a basic .NET console application that demonstrates usage of the [CEDAR API](https://cedar.ahrqdev.org/) as well as interoperability supported by the [FHIR standard](https://www.hl7.org/fhir/).
 CEDAR API features you can see in action include:
 - Basic resource retrieval